* ESC - close the search window

 Martin Pollack: Those against supplying weapons to Ukraine don’t quite understand what pacifism means

-Despite the geographical proximity of the two countries — Austria and Ukraine — Austrians know little about Ukraine and don’t quite understand it.
+25.04.2024Despite the geographical proximity of the two countries — Austria and Ukraine — Austrians know little about Ukraine and don’t quite understand it.
 Russia’s active “cultural diplomacy” has created the conditions for Austria to view the world through the prism of pro-Russian narratives.
-Russia’s full-scale invasion of Ukraine is slowly changing the situation.
+Russia’s full-scale invasion of Ukraine is slowly changing that situation.
 What can we do to speed up the process?
-We will discuss this in a conversation with Austrian writer Martin Pollack, author of the books “The Dead Man in the Bunker,” “Contaminated Landscapes”, and “Topography of Remembrance”, which help to interpret World War II.
+We will discuss this in a conversation with Austrian writer Martin Pollack, author of the books “The Dead Man in the Bunker,” “Contaminated Landscapes,” and “Topography of Remembrance,” which help to interpret World War II.

-Chytomo: Russia and Austria have long had close political affiliations, and many Austrians still see the situation through the Russian optics.
+Chytomo: Russia and Austria have long had close political affiliations, and many Austrians still see the situation through Russian optics.
 No need to repeat that Austrian politicians were the first to placate Putin after the annexation of Crimea.

 Martin Pollack: Attitudes in Austria were extremely pro-Russian.
 That’s true.
 At the beginning of Russia’s full-scale invasion of Ukraine, the Austrian writer Franzobel (real name Stefan Griebl) published an incredibly stupid text “Lob der Feigheit” (Praise for Cowardice) in “Der Standard.”
 In it, he suggested that Ukrainians shouldn’t fight, but surrender instead.
 Yes, your territory would be occupied, he wrote, and Ukraine, perhaps, would disappear as a state for a short period of time, but you would all be alive.